mdpopescu/public/README.md

 * SafeRedir: time-limited URL redirection; the shortened link will redirect to the real one for only a limited time (default 5 minutes) and then redirect to a "safe" link afterwards; deployed at http://red.renfieldsoftware.com/
 * YelpSearch: search Yelp for businesses (eg hotels) near a given zip; solution for https://www.odesk.com/jobs/~~d5624935369d26d1 (I didn't get the job so the code is mine)
 * QRMaker: the same guy with the Yelp project had another one, a bulk QR generator; unfortunately I didn't get this job either - https://www.odesk.com/jobs/URGENT-Really-fast-Bulk-maker-zip_~01368c1f8e16aa230d
-* PageFaults: project from https://www.freelancer.com/projects/C-Sharp-Programming/FIFO-OPTIMAL-LRU.html (I included the detailed spec in the project)
+* PageFaults: project from https://www.freelancer.com/projects/C-Sharp-Programming/FIFO-OPTIMAL-LRU.html (I included the detailed spec in the project); apparently someone else is taking the same exam - https://www.freelancer.com/projects/C-Sharp-Programming/lab-rep-project-repost.4718106.html